Best Pillows in Australia: Top 10 (2025 reviews)

 Australian research found that latex was the best pillow material based on reducing headaches and other waking symptoms.
 Feather pillows performed the worst for support.

-Generally you should replace your pillow every 2 years for hygiene reasons and to ensure it provides you with the right support.
+Generally you should replace your pillow every 1 to 2 years for hygiene reasons and to ensure it provides you with the right support.
 To help you choose the perfect pillow, we have outlined some helpful tips including ranking pillow materials for durability, firmness and loft.

 Australia's Top 10 Pillows